 The white provides a wonderful contrast to the blue while the gold accents on the lights and clock work really well to bring out the creamy side of this dreamy color.

 Hale Navy is a wonderful rich dark navy with a gray undertone which will inject a striking pop of color to your kitchen island.
 Hale Navy looks best paired with light grays and bright whites.
+I think of this shade of navy as been a really classic color that will never go out of style.

 While Hale Navy has that gray undertone, Naval is more of a true blue so if you are looking for a navy which appears a little more colorful and vibrant, this may be the one for you.
-I’m clearly such a fan of this kitchen island paint color!

 In my opinion, you can never go wrong with a navy blue kitchen island.
 But I’m obsessed with all things blue so I’m a bit biased!